Advent – Join Our Journey

-In contrast to the business of Christmas shopping and other preparations, the season of Advent invites Christians to be still, quiet and reflect on the journey of their lives and what is really important to them.
+In contrast to the business of Christmas shopping and other preparations, the season of Advent invites Christians, and indeed people of all faiths, to be still, quiet and reflect on the journey of their lives and what is really important to them.
 Many Christians decide to try to take a time of quiet reflection each day during advent.
-The time also remembers the journey taken by Mary and Joseph to Bethlehem.
+During Advent Christians remembers the journey taken by Mary and Joseph and possibly a donkey to Bethlehem.

 It is about 120km from Nazareth to Jerusalem and another 10km from Jerusalem to Bethlehem.
 (About 80 miles in all).
 If Mary had not been feeling very well it could have taken nearly a week to complete the journey.
 We have produced a leaflet to give parents and carers more information about the Christian traditions of the season of Advent and you can download it here.